I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 If you get distracted by shiny objects and start testing out new ideas, software, technology, content, etc. while the launch is live, you are going to end up with not only a mess, but a confused list that converts poorly at launch time.

-4. Other People – Make sure you have the right people for the job internally.
+4. Other People (The Zombies) – Make sure you have the right people for the job internally.
 I can tell you from real-world experience that you need to be open to suggestions from your service providers, launch consultant, business consultants, marketing consultants, investors, or whomever you are working with.

 If someone tells you that “Joe” honestly has no idea what he is doing, could delay the launch, is causing confusion among the programmers, and has the potential to kill the entire launch we just spent months putting together, please listen to them, and have “Joe” work on something else.